redetho logo

 Aligning Text

-The usual EMACS M-q only works correctly, when a bullet or enumeration is already properly indented.
+The usual Emacs M-q (which is fill-paragraph) only works correctly, when a bullet or enumeration is already properly indented.

 Insert a Date